jbcodeforce/vuejs-studies/docs/index.md

 If the front end is a pure static app, it can be served by a http server.
 We need to properly use Cross Origin Resource Sharing.

 Get a docker file with build stage to use node and npm to build the front end page under dist, and a runtime stage that use nginx to expose the app.
 Add a nginx configuration.

+See quarkus section above for deployment with BFF.

 ## Reading